Sex Addiction Help

-Treatment should have a 12-step basis.
+Sex addiction help should have a 12-Step basis.
 People who learn the steps and go to meetings do much better than those who do not.
-One of the frequent objections to the 12-step approach is its requirement for a spiritual basis, however, a person does not have to identify with any particular religious or spiritual belief system in order to benefit from the support provided by the 12-Step fellowship.
-We have found the inclusion of a 12-step program to be beneficial to the maintenance of long term recovery.
+One of the frequent objections to the 12-Step approach is its requirement for a spiritual basis.
+However, a person does not have to identify with any particular religious or spiritual belief system to benefit from the support provided by the 12-Step fellowship.
+We have found the inclusion of a 12-Step program to be beneficial to the maintenance of long-term recovery.

 Why is sex addiction not in the DSM?

-Gentle Path at The Meadows located in Wickenburg, Arizona, provides an intensive, experientially based 45-day treatment program for men with the complex issues of sexual addictions.
+Gentle Path at The Meadows located in Wickenburg, Arizona, provides an intensive, experiential-based 45-day treatment program for men with the complex issues of sexual addictions.

-We are a Behavioral Health Inpatient Facility with 28 beds, accredited by The Joint Commission which demonstrates our ongoing commitment to safe, high quality care, and treatment meaning that patients can be assured outstanding care at Gentle Path at The Meadows.
+We are a Behavioral Health Inpatient Facility with 28 beds, accredited by The Joint Commission which demonstrates our ongoing commitment to safe, high-quality treatment, meaning that patients can be assured they will receive outstanding care at Gentle Path at The Meadows.

 In a safe and nurturing community composed of their peers, men are guided on their journey of recovery by examining the underlying causes of addiction and co-occurring disorders.
 The goal is for these individuals to gain the courage to face difficult issues, including grief and loss; heal from emotional trauma; and become accountable for their feelings, behaviors, and recovery.
 Visit us here or feel free to phone us at 855-333-6076.